A Semantically Consistent Dataset for Data-Efficient Query-Based Universal Sound Separation: Related Work

 Blind Source Separation (BSS) has traditionally relied on internal statistics but is often constrained by the permutation problem and fixed source counts \cite{liutkus2013overview}.
 To address these issues, the field has shifted toward query-based USS, which utilizes auxiliary prompts (e.g., text, audio) to isolate arbitrary targets from complex environments \cite{li2025advances}.
 Current USS approaches are broadly categorized into discriminative and generative paradigms.

 Discriminative paradigm treats separation as a signal estimation task, learning a direct mapping function to filter the target from the mixture, typically via time-frequency masking.
 LASS-Net \cite{liu2022separate} pioneered this by introducing language queries, while AudioSep \cite{liu2024separate} and CLIPSep \cite{dongclipsep} further scaled this paradigm using contrastive audio-text or image-text alignment.
 Although computationally efficient, these methods are often constrained by the fixed resolution of the input representation.
 Conversely, generative paradigm models the data distribution of the source signal, formulating separation as conditional synthesis to reconstruct targets from noise or latent representations.
 This category includes FlowSep \cite{yuan2025flowsep}, which utilizes flow matching, and training-free methods like DGMO \cite{lee2025dgmo} and ZETA \cite{manor2024zero} that leverage pretrained priors.
 Recently, unified frameworks such as OmniSep \cite{chengomnisep} and SAM-Audio \cite{shi2025sam} have integrated these capabilities with multimodal prompts.
+In a parallel line of work, target speech and target sound extraction further broaden this conditioning interface beyond category-level queries, exploring enrollment-, text-, and audio-conditioned source extraction \cite{li2025advances,hai2024dpm,wang2025soloaudio}.

 However, despite these architectural advances, models trained on weakly labeled in-the-wild data continue to suffer from severe interference in complex scenarios.
 We argue that this bottleneck stems from fundamental label-signal misalignment in current training datasets, suggesting that further progress hinges on the construction of high-quality, event-aligned data rather than scale or architecture alone.